risk-first/website/menagerie/Risk-Landscape.md

 ![For Review](images/state/for-review.png)

+## Why Should We Categorise The Risks?

+This is a "spotters' guide" to risks, not an in-depth encyclopedia.  <!-- tweet-end -->

+If we were studying insects, this might be a guide giving you a description and a picture of each insect, telling you where to find it and what it does.  <!-- tweet-end --> That doesn't mean that this is _all_ there is to know.
+Just as a scientist could spend her entire life studying a particular species of bee, each of the risks we'll look at really has a whole sub-discipline of Computer Science attached to it, which we can't possibly hope to cover all of.

+As software developers, we can't hope to know the detailed specifics of the whole discipline of [Complexity Theory](https://en.wikipedia.org/wiki/Complexity_theory), or [Concurrency Theory](https://en.wikipedia.org/wiki/Concurrency_(computer_science)).
+But, we're still required to operate in a world where these things exist.
+So, we may as well get used to them, and ensure that we respect their primacy.
+We are operating in _their_ world, so we need to know the rules.

 Risk is messy.
 It's not always easy to tease apart the different components of risk and look at them individually.<!-- tweet-end -->  Let's look at a high-profile recent example to see why.

 ## The Financial Crisis